 *Update – I created a graphics library with many of the images and lettering I’ve used in DIY project, including this verse!
 You can click here to sign up and gain access to all of those files!

 After the paint or stain dries and you paint on the lettering, you can attach the wood frame.
 You’ll need four 1x2s cut to two different lengths.
 I honestly just laid my plywood on the ground and then measured the height of the board.
 I cut those two pieces, set them on the frame, and then measured the length I would need for the top and bottom boards.
 Those boards will cover the top and bottom edges of the sides of the frame.

 Instead of using 1x2s for my frame, I just bought a cedar fence panel and ripped it down to 3/4″ inch thick pieces (the same thickness as a 1×2″ board).
 I also chose to add a little color to my frame.
 You could stain them in a color of your choice once they are cut.

 I used Weatherwood Stain; an awesome product that naturally weathers wood.
 It brought out the knots and veins in the wood just beautifully!

 Once the frame has dried, it’s time to attach it to your panel.

 Basically, you will nail each of your frame boards into the 1x2s on the back of your plywood panel.
 On the top, you’ll nail every few inches, but on the side boards, you’ll only nail into the end of the 1×2 on the top and the bottom.

 After it’s all put together, it’s ready to hang on the wall!
-I used two saw tooth picture hangers on the back, but you could also use d-hangers on each end on the back as well.
-Because 1/4″ plywood was used, it’s really not very heavy.
+I used two saw tooth picture hangers on the back, but you could also use d-ring hangers on each end on the back as well.
+This kit contains both d-ring hangers and sawtooth hangers!

 If you wanted to forego the step of adding a 1×2 to the back of the panel, you could probably just buy 1/2″ plywood.
 It should be thick enough to nail the wood frame into, but it will be quite a bit heavier.